codenet/understanding-rust-vmm/Vmm-reference-arg_parser.md

         );
         assert_eq!(arg_parser.value_of::<u64>("int")?.unwrap(), 123);

-        // Params now is empty, use the Default instead. let default = 12;
+        // Params now is empty, use the default instead. let default = 12;
         assert_eq!(arg_parser.value_of("int")?.unwrap_or(default), default);